-The accompanying unaudited condensed consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America, which contemplate the continuation of the Company as a going concern and assume realization of assets and the satisfaction of liabilities in the normal course of business.
+The accompanying consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America, which contemplate the continuation of the Company as a going concern and assume realization of assets and the satisfaction of liabilities in the normal course of business.
 The Company has incurred losses from operations since inception.
-Management anticipates incurring additional losses in 2010.
+Management anticipates incurring additional losses in 2011.
 Further, the Company may incur additional losses thereafter, depending on its ability to generate revenues from the licensing or sale of its technologies and products, or to enter into any or a sufficient number of joint ventures.
 The Company has minimal revenue to date.
-There is no assurance that the Company can successfully commercialize any of its technologies and products and realize any revenues therefrom.
-The Company's technologies and products have never been utilized on a large-scale commercial basis and there is no assurance that any of its technologies or products will receive market acceptance.
-There is no assurance that the Company can continue to identify and acquire new technologies.
+There is no assurance that the Company can successfully commercialize any of its technologies and products have never been utilized on a large-scale commercial basis and there is no assurance that any of its technologies or products will receive market acceptance.
+There is no assurance that the Company can sufficient market acceptance.